Washington, D.C., Admission Act: Opposition

 Republicans have strongly opposed the legislation.
 Opponents of DC statehood also stated the bill violates the District Clause and the 23rd Amendment.

 It is also noted that both Republicans and Democrats have partisan concerns over DC statehood because the district leans heavily Democratic, to the point that no Republican has been elected to the Council of the District of Columbia since 2009.
-In the 2020 presidential election, 92% of votes in Washington, DC went to Joe Biden, the highest percentage across the entire country, which is a key reason why many Democrats have favored D.C. admission to the Union.
+In the 2020 presidential election, 92% of votes in Washington, D.C., went to Joe Biden, the highest percentage across the entire country, which is a key reason why many Democrats have favored D.C. admission to the Union.

-On April 13, 2021, a group of 22 Republican state attorneys general led by Alan Wilson sent a letter to President Biden to oppose DC statehood.
-They threatened to challenge the Act in the US Supreme Court if the Washington DC Admissions Act were to pass.
+On April 13, 2021, a group of 22 Republican state attorneys general led by Alan Wilson sent a letter to President Biden to oppose D.C. statehood.
+They threatened to challenge the Act in the US Supreme Court if the Washington D.C.
+Admissions Act were to pass.

-Alternatively, Republicans instead proposed that DC be retroceded into Maryland.
+Alternatively, Republicans instead proposed that D.C. be retroceded into Maryland.
 On January 25, 2021, Representative Dusty Johnson introduced the District of Columbia-Maryland Reunion Act as H.R.
 472, followed by Louie Gohmert as H.R.
 2651 on April 19; in the Senate, Senator Roger Marshall sponsored S.1361 under the same name on April 22, 2021.

 On April 30, Democratic senator Joe Manchin came out against both H.R.
 51 and S. 51, effectively dooming their passage.